You saw an Invalid or Invalid Block error message when trying to place a block.

 - Callouts and leaders (When you try to label objects, the leader generates nothing, and nothing can be labeled.)

-When you went to place the block, the AutoCAD Text Window dialog box may have appeared, showing the word *invalid* at the end of the folder path of the block you tried to place.
+When you went to place the block, the AutoCAD Text Window dialog box may have appeared, showing the word *invalid* at the end of the source file path of the block you tried to place.

-You may have to scroll to the right in this dialog box to verify that you've received the Invalid error.
+You may have to scroll to the right in this dialog box to verify that you've seen the Invalid error.

-The issue is resulting from mixed AEC Proxy Object versions.
+The issue may be resulting from mixed AEC Proxy Object versions.

 AEC Proxy Objects:

 Technically speaking, these are an invisible, non-selectable "placeholders" for a custom object that was created in an ObjectARX application that is no longer available.
 They contain capabilities that are significantly inferior to the original custom object.